omarmaher0/omarmaher0/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=%20Marketing%20Data%20Scientist;%20Every%20Day%20is%20a%20learning%20day&font=Fira%20Code&center=true&width=440&height=45&color=ecb306&vCenter=true&size=22"></a>
 </p>

-- 📊 I'm a Marketing data scientist
+- 📊 I'm a data scientist
 - 👨🏻‍💻 As a CS student, I'm constantly learning and exploring new technologies.
 - 🧠 I have some soft skills such as Time management, searching, and talking with people.
 - 💬 Ask me about my experience with Python, Power BI, and SQL, or anything related to data scientist.